GaloisInc/asl-translator/docs/DESIGN.md

 for the AArch32 architecture for the purpose of perform binary analysis on compiled executables.

+This document outlines some of the key technical challenges addressed by the translator

 # Architecture
 The ASL translator provides a formal semantics to the ASL specification from [mra-tools][fn:mra_tools] using symbolic execution with